syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

   log.Info(fmt.Sprintf(`Hello website reconciler with tag "%s"!`, customResource.Spec.ImageTag))
 ```

+**💾 Once this change is complete.
+Remember to save the file which with `ctrl+s`.**

-Once these changes are made, save the file with `ctrl+s` and then navigate to the `Run Shell` tab to again run the controller application locally:
+Once these changes are made and saved, navigate to the `Run Shell` tab to again run the controller application locally:

 ```
 make run